-We rely on licenses of technology as well as our patented and unpatented proprietary information, know-how and trade secrets to maintain and develop our competitive position.
+We use our patented and unpatented proprietary information, know-how and trade secrets to maintain and develop our competitive position.
 Despite our efforts to protect our proprietary information, there can be no assurance that others will neither develop the same or similar information independently nor obtain access to our proprietary information, know-how and trade secrets.
 In addition, there can be no assurance that we would prevail if we asserted our intellectual property rights against third parties, or that third parties will not successfully assert infringement claims against us in the future.
 We believe, however, that our success depends more on the knowledge, ability, experience and technological expertise of our employees, than on the legal protection that our patents and other proprietary rights may or will afford.

-We hold six patents issued in the U.S., two patents issued in Mexico, two patents issued in the European Union, one patent issued in the United Kingdom, one patent issued in China, one patent issued in Japan and have eleven patents pending in the U.S, Europe, Australia, India, and Taiwan.
+We hold ten patents issued in the U.S., two patents issued in the European Union member states, one patent issued in the United Kingdom, one patent issued in China, one patent issued in India, one patent issued in Japan, one patent issued in Taiwan and have five patents pending in the U.S. European Union member states, Australia and India.
 We believe our patents protect technology that makes automated production more cost-effective and protects important competitive features of our products.
 However, we do not consider our business to be dependent on patent protection.